Dental - Toothache

 - Facial swelling.

-All require treatment (often needing antibiotic prescription) and may require admission.
+All require expedient treatment, often involving antibiotic prescription and may require admission.
 The Dental Department or on‐call Dentist must be contacted for these cases.
+Refer to Dental Department (internal WA Health only).

 Management